openepcis/openepcis-document-converter/README.md

 - SHACL for RDF support
 - Updated XSDs for XML validation

-Using outdated extensions with EPCIS 2.0 may lead to compatibility and semantic integrity issues.
+Without these updates, attempting to use such extensions with EPCIS 2.0 can result in compatibility issues and loss of semantic integrity.

 ## Project Modules And Artifacts